Kvalifik/how-we-work/how-we-use-shopify.md

 For an overview of Shopify's theme architecture refer to their docs found [here](https://shopify.dev/themes/architecture#directory-structure-and-component-types).

-As of December 2021, our Shopify stack is split between three types of themes:
+As of April 2022, our Shopify stack is split between three types of themes:

 - Kvalifik Skeleton Theme
 - Dawn / OS 2.0 Themes